diepxuan/module-dbunsupport/README.md

 [![License](https://img.shields.io/packagist/l/diepxuan/module-dbunsupport)](https://packagist.org/packages/diepxuan/module-dbunsupport)

-Allow Magento 2 un-support
+Magento 2 Allow Database Compatibility Override
 --------------

-Override Module to allow MariaDB 10.5 to 10.9 support for development
+This module overrides the database compatibility checks in Magento 2 to allow the use of MariaDB versions 10.5 to 10.9, which are not officially supported but are commonly used in development environments.

 Installation